Follow us on:

 To quote an earlier part of this article: ‘In order to tap into any strength of yours in the GAMSAT, you need to improve your weaknesses, considering your weaknesses may prevent you from accessing your strengths.’
 This shouldn’t be read lightly.
 Physics really is meshed so seamlessly into the rest of the questions in a way that prevents someone weak in physics to get to the point where they can actually comprehend the rest of the biology or chemistry.
 There is no loss to improving your fluency in the rationale of physics concepts.

-How Do I Manage Time in GAMSAT Section 3?
+How to Manage Time in GAMSAT Section 3

 With one of the greatest complaints in GAMSAT section 3 being not able to finish on average 30 to 40 questions, it’s no wonder we all want to ensure time is not a burden.